 TGah Editor: Change the paragraphs below as follows (#5189, 5265):

-When both transmitting STA and receiving STA indicate OBSS mitigation support in the OBSS mitigation support subfield of the S1G Capabilities element, the receiving STA operating in a 2/4/8/16 MHz BSS that sends a (duplicated) NDP_2M Ack or NDP_2M BlockAck in response to a frame carried in an S1G PPDU may set the TXVECTOR parameter CH_BANDWIDTH to indicate a channel width that is less than or equal to the channel width indicated by the RXVECTOR parameter CH_BANDWIDTH of the frame eliciting the response.
+When both transmitting STA and receiving STA indicate OBSS mitigation support in the OBSS Mitigation Support subfield of the S1G Capabilities element, the receiving STA operating in a 2/4/8/16 MHz BSS that sends a (duplicated) NDP_2M Ack or NDP_2M BlockAck in response to a frame carried in an S1G PPDU may set the TXVECTOR parameter CH_BANDWIDTH to indicate a channel width that is less than or equal to the channel width indicated by the RXVECTOR parameter CH_BANDWIDTH of the frame eliciting the response.

 TGah Editor: Insert “Set” after “Supported Channel Width” throughout the draft, unless the term “Set” is already present in the expression. (#5265):